cioccarellia/infixspascli/README.md

     SpasProcessor.submit(spasProblem)
 }
 ```
-Notably, declaring variables or function within the DSL does not alter the DSL tata itself, as it is the case for `A`, `pi_greco` or `xVarLongName`.
+Notably, declaring variables or function within the DSL does not alter the DSL data itself, as it is the case for `A`, `pi_greco` or `xVarLongName`.
-They are used to simplify the problem declaration process.
+They are used to simplifying the problem declaration process.

 ### Settings